NWU Libraries homepage

 Carine Basson / Moses Moseza / Wilna Fick

 Feedback from attending staff provided valuable insights into the event's impact.
-For example, Carine Basson emphasized the importance of meeting in person with vendors she usually communicates with via email.
+For example, Carine Basson emphasised the importance of meeting in person with vendors she usually communicates with via email.
 She appreciated the short but informative sessions that introduced new products, adding that these interactions strengthened relationships with suppliers and enhanced her understanding of Ebsco's expanded services.

 Wilna Fick noted the event's value as a networking opportunity, allowing her to connect with industry stakeholders and colleagues from other institutions such as UP and UNISA.
 She particularly highlighted Wiley's Advanced E-Book Collections, Digital Archives, and the FASEB Conferences on Demand, considering them beneficial for NWU Library and Information Services (LIS).
 The exchange of experiences and ideas about various products added significant value to her role and understanding of the available offerings.